Patagonia Refugitive Review

 The Refugitive will set you back $499.
 While it is an excellent product, there is no doubt that it costs more than a whole host of other jackets that managed to outperform it in our tests.
 While we doubt people will be unhappy with this great jacket, there is better value to be found for the money conscious.

 The Patagonia Refugitive is a great jacket for backcountry skiing and alpine climbing.
-While we happily recommend it, we have to warn that the hood is not up to the high standards of the other jackets in this review, and perhaps it costs more than it should when compared to others.
+While we happily recommend it, we have to warn that the hood is not up to the high standards of the other jackets in this review, and perhaps it costs more than it should.
 That said, we loved its lightweight feel, the supple flexibility, and the top-notch features.
 Despite its flaws, the Refugitive is a jacket worth owning.